nganediwal/Data-Driven-Education-VIP/spring2021_model/README.md

 ## Imbalanced Data Removal

-Imabalaced data was fixed using SMOTE for Regression using the library SMOGN (https://pypi.org/project/smogn/).
+Imbalanced data was fixed using SMOTE for Regression using the library SMOGN (https://pypi.org/project/smogn/).
 Below code was used to do the analysis but was commented for the final model evaluation for performance reasons.
 ```
 train_data_by_user = smogn.smoter(data=train_data_by_user.reset_index(drop=True), y = "percent_grade")
 ```